Staging + Open Houses

 4. Leaving personal items on display

-Ultimately, you have to walk a fine line between creating a connection and alienating people with anything too specific.
+Ultimately, you have to walk a fine line between creating a connection and alienating buyers with anything too specific.
 New York’s buyer pool is one of the most diverse in the world.
-People won’t want to see evidence of your political or religious leanings—and that goes for your holiday decorations if you are selling in the winter months.
-Those should definitely be scaled back.
+Buyers won’t want to see evidence of your political or religious leanings—and that goes for your holiday decorations as well.

-There are inevitable situations where it’s practical to leave some items in place.
-For example, large furniture pieces that you might not be willing to put in storage.
+Practically, some items may just have to stay put, such as large furniture that you might not be willing to put in storage.
 A designer might be able to work with your dining table, buffet, or credenza but be less happy about you keeping your novelty couch.
-"It’s a distraction," Schneider says.
+Some brokers may even have a few pieces they let clients borrow for staging if you’re in need of more palatable knick knacks.

 5. Going too wild with patterns

-Totally mismatched furniture is a big mistake, Trachtenberg says.
-“Having too many sofas and too many patterns going on—it’s very confusing.”
-If you have to remove furniture, so be it.
-“Don’t have two different floral sofas or a striped sofa and a patterned chair."
+“Having too many sofas and too many patterns going on—it’s very confusing,” she said.
+“Don’t have two different floral sofas or a striped sofa and a patterned chair.”
+Your recliner “might be comfortable, but it’s not a good look.”

-Schneider recommends adding colors “very minimally"—use greenery from indoor plants or maybe a yellow or blue throw but nothing with a red or orange palette.
-Why?
-She says those shades give off a nervous active energy, and you want people to feel calm and encourage them to linger in the apartment.
+Schneider recommends adding colors “very minimally,” and using greenery from indoor plants or maybe a yellow or blue throw.
+But avoid red or orange palettes.
+Those shades give off a nervous active energy, and you want people to feel calm and encourage them to linger in the apartment, Schneider said.

 Even Schneider sometimes breaks her own rules on color: Quadra worked with the owner of an apartment at 254 Park Ave. who didn’t want to paint or install light fixtures.
 The apartment had very high ceilings and dark flooring.

-“We did the whole apartment in black and white and then put two very modernist, beautiful red velvet chairs there,” Schneider says.
+“We did the whole apartment in black and white and then put two very modernist, beautiful red velvet chairs there,” Schneider said.

 6. Being boring and cookie-cutter

 Buyers are scouring listings, and the same staged aesthetic—the beige couch, the cream rug—can start to look very tired.
-How to make yours stand out from the crowd?
-Do your homework.
+To make yours stand out from the crowd, do your homework.

 Find out what else is for sale in the same building or in the same neighborhood.
-You can partner with your broker, who will know the comps and be strategic in your staging.
-This will, in turn, enable you to aim for the target demographic.
-For example, you wouldn’t stage a renovated loft in Tribeca the same as a prewar on the Upper East Side.
+You can partner with your broker, who will know the comps and be strategic in your staging so you can target your ideal demographic of buyer.
+For example, you wouldn’t stage a renovated loft in Tribeca the same as a prewar apartment on the Upper East Side.

 Don’t be afraid to take calculated design risks, like hanging eye-catching artwork and even mixing it up with canvas, photographs, and other items.
 That might also include a chalkboard panel in a kid’s room or wallpaper in a living room.
 Just beware of potentially off-putting artwork.
 Not everyone may appreciate that graphic nude or explicit graffiti (and kids are likely to come across it, too).